 "You did not."

-He sits on a rock, and you sit next to him, far closer than is appropriate, just to see if he will notice the way a Vulcan should, if he will give you a look that says you've crossed a line.
-He notices, clearly he notices, because he turns to look at you and his eyes are soft.
-And he does not reproach you.
+He sits on a rock, and you sit next to him, far closer than is appropriate, just to see if he'll notice the way a Vulcan should, if he'll give you a look that says you've crossed a line.
+He notices, clearly he notices, because he turns to look at you and his eyes are soft—he doesn't reproach you.

 "Why didn't I leave the ship, Spock?"